kafka, kraft, zookeeper, migration, cluster-management

 ACLs and quota configurations

-Controller epoch and leadership information
+Controller epoch (version number tracking leadership changes) and leadership information

 While ZooKeeper served Kafka well for over a decade, this dual-system architecture created operational overhead and introduced latency in metadata propagation across large clusters.